 The IPA compatible abis/ip signalling (RSL CRCX/MDCX) allows to specify which RTP payload type to use, and AFAIK osmo-bts implements this.
 It's just that our BSC is always setting the same static values.

 I think this ticket should be visited as part o the bigger picture, once we introduce a proper OsmoMGW that's co-located both with the BSC and the MSC.

-#2 Updated by ipse over 1 year ago
+#2 Updated by ipse almost 2 years ago